 Ben and Claire could wind up the company and extract the funds as a capital gain.
-The advantage to this approach is, if the disposal qualifies for business asset disposal relief, they will only pay capital gains tax (CGT) at a rate of 10%.
+The advantage to this approach is, if the disposal qualifies for business asset disposal relief, they will only pay capital gains tax (CGT) at a rate of 10% (this rate will increase to 14% on disposals from 6 April 2025, and to 18% from 6 April 2026).
 For disposals of qualifying assets, the 10% rate applies to a lifetime maximum of £1 million of gains.
 If business asset disposal relief applies, their overall tax rate would normally be in the region of 32.5% (25% corporation tax and 10% CGT on the remaining 75% of the profit).
 However, retaining a large amount of surplus funds in their company could mean that business asset disposal relief is not available.
 Ben and Claire must therefore be careful with this approach.
-If their shares in the company do not qualify for relief, the tax rate will be 20% to the extent that the gain exceeds their basic rate income tax band.
-The combined overall rate would then become much less attractive, being in the region of 40%.
+If their shares in the company do not qualify for relief, the tax rate will be 24% to the extent that the gain exceeds their basic rate income tax band.
+The combined overall rate would then become much less attractive, being in the region of 43% (although the overall business asset disposal relief route rate will be in the region of 38.5% once the 18% rate comes in from 6 April 2026).